 This stream of the ARCCIM program has attracted significant external competitive funding from NHMRC and the PHCREC Program, Dept of Health and Ageing.
 Our work in this area has to date examined the working relationship between general practitioners/family physicians in Australia and the US with regards to CIM and CIM practitioners.
 ARCCIM researchers have also been leading the critical examination of the integration of CIM within conventional primary health care and community health care settings.

 Health economics of CAM

-ARCCIM senior researchers have been at the forefront of advancing the health economics investigation of CAM.
+ARCCIM senior researchers have been at the forefront of advancing the health economics investigation of CIM.
 Not only have we been instrumental in outlining an important roadmap and framework for future work in this area but we have also received significant external funding and conducted some of the first cutting-edge modeling in this important area of study.

 CAM use and practice in rural and urban health

 ARCCIM researchers have focused upon the role and use of CIM within rural health care, have explored CIM practice and provision in both rural and urban settings and have provided international leadership in the health geography of CIM in partnership with national and overseas partners.
 This research has attracted significant NHMRC competitive project funding.

 CAM use and practice in women's health